ckampfe/my-talks/lonestar-2019/talk.md

 ---

-^3D printing is a fairly recent technology, all things considered ^The patents for FDM (fused deposition modeling) only expired in 2009 ^This led to an explosion of activity in the space, with 3D printing becoming something you could go out and buy for a few hundred dollars rather than as a some kind of Star-Trek fantasy
+^3D printing is a fairly recent technology
+^The patents for FDM (fused deposition modeling) only expired in 2009 ^This led to an explosion of activity in the space, with 3D printing becoming something you could go out and buy for a few hundred dollars rather than as a some kind of Star-Trek fantasy
 ^I think a lot of people have this image of 3D printing in their head as a prototype technology.
 Sure it's fast and convenient, but the quality is low.